Getting your Trinity Audio player ready...

 I knew it was going to be a long night.

-Gene was hellbent on defining Hellie.
+Gene was hellbent on figuring out Hellie—cracking her code.

 But to be honest, I didn’t know if I really wanted the answers.